zalando/restful-api-guidelines/compatibility/Compatibility.md

 Hint: This versioning scheme differs in the less strict DRAFT aspect from [semantic version information](http://semver.org) used for released APIs and service applications.

+## Deprecating an API

+Sometimes it is necessary to phase out an API endpoint (or version).
+I.E. this may be necessary if a field is no longer supported in the result or a whole business functionality behind an endpoint has to be shut down.
+There are multiple other reasons as well.

+First of all the provider must make sure, that there is no downwards compatible way to maintain the API any longer.

+Before shutting down an API (or version of an API) the producer must make sure, that all clients have given their consent to shut down the endpoint.
+Producers should help consumers to migrate to a potential new endpoint (i.e. by providing a migration manual).
+After all clients are migrated, the producer may shut down the deprecated API.

+If the API is consumed by any external partner, the producer must define a reasonable timespan that the API will be maintained after the producer has announced deprecation.
+The external partner (client) must agree to this minimum after-deprecation-lifespan before he starts using the API.